agritrace-javier/agritrace/README.md

   Stores photo evidence linked to each lot (`photos[]`).

 - **Web + Mobile Clients (Expo)**
-  Operators and users interact with the same synchronized dataset.
+  Operators interact with the same synchronized dataset across platforms.

 - **Starknet (MVP / Simulation)**
-  Deterministic lot hashes are prepared for anchoring on Starknet to ensure integrity and auditability.
+  Deterministic lot hashes are prepared for anchoring on Starknet to provide integrity guarantees.

 ---